 The term epidemic doesn’t have to refer to an illness.
 You can have an epidemic of anything ― although it’s rarely, if ever, used to describe something good.

-It’s thought that around 100 million Americans suffer from sleep disorders.
+It’s thought that around 100 million Americans are living with sleep disorders.
 In 2018, the American Centres for Disease Control and Prevention (CDC) made the bold step of publicly classifying sleep disorders as a public health epidemic.

-Sixty million of those US citizens experiencing sleep problems are thought to suffer from insomnia 1, which is defined as an inability to get to sleep or to stay asleep during the night that affects how you feel the next day.
+Sixty million of those US citizens experiencing sleep problems are thought to have insomnia,1 which is defined as an inability to get to sleep or to stay asleep during the night that affects how you feel the next day.

 These stats indicate that around 30% of people in the USA are experiencing sleep disorders and the figures are, unfortunately, no more promising in the UK.
 Data from UK studies shows similar proportions of the adult population reporting problems with sleep compared to the USA.

-In fact, sleep disorders are cited as having reached epidemic proportions across the globe, in both developed and developing countries 2.
+In fact, sleep disorders are cited as having reached epidemic proportions across the globe, in both developed and developing countries2.
 Problems sleeping are not confined to certain age groups either.
-Young and old alike are suffering from sleep disorders 3.
+Young and old alike are experience sleep disorders3.

 It is, however, a starting point for developing problems with your sleep.
 The Sleep Council states that it takes around three months for a sleep issue to become a sleep disturbance and a further three months for it to become a sleep disorder.